Master of Producing

 Direct University application (step 1) open now

-Supplementary application (step 2) will open in January 2021
+Supplementary application (step 2) will open in late January 2021

 How do I apply?

 There are three components to the application process.
 Applicants must complete components 1 and 2 by the application closing date.

 If you are an Aboriginal and/or Torres Strait Islander person, you may like to contact our Faculty’s Wilin Centre for Indigenous Arts and Cultural Development before proceeding.
 They can assist you with your application and provide you with additional information about your study options.

 Submit a direct application via the University's application portal

 Upload a CV and 1-2 page statement of intention via the supplementary application form